MicheleGrieco/microblog/README.md

 # Microblog

-Flask web app built following <a href="https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world" target="_blank">The Flask Mega Tutorial</a>.
+Flask web application inspired by the [Flask Mega Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).

 ## Overview

 This mini-app demonstrates how to:

-* Set up a Python virtual environment
-* Install and import the Flask framework
+* Manage users with authentication (login/logout) and registration
+* Use Flask, Flask-WTF, Flask-Login, Flask-Migrate, and SQLAlchemy
-* Structure a minimal Flask project with a package
+* Structure a Flask project with models, routes, and templates
-* Create a basic route and view function
+* Handle a relational database for users and posts
-* Run the development server

-By the end, it’ll be a working Flask app that responds at `http://localhost:5000/` or `/index`.
+* Display flash messages and form validation

 ---

 ## Prerequisites

-* Python 3.x installed on your machine
+* Python 3.x installed
-* Basic familiarity with the command line
+* Basic familiarity with the terminal

 ---